 As a teenager, mom and dad were total meat and potatoes people who worked long hours.
 They would leave me money to buy pizza or other fast food options.
-He quickly discovered he could take the money and cook simple dishes for himself.
-He then tried to recreate dishes he ate at friends houses.
-Once he was old enough to work, he found himself in restaurants learning the many different positions available in the kitchen.
-When he moved to Jacksonville Beach, he again sought out restaurant jobs, that eventually took him to Ponte Vedra Club where he thrived learning how to cook and develop ethnic dishes.
-Darin told me he kept a book on each dish he made and practiced making the recipe until he felt he had it mastered.
+I quickly discovered I could take the money and cook simple dishes for myself.
+Then I tried to recreate dishes I ate at friends houses.
+When I was old enough to work, I found myself in restaurants learning the different stations in the kitchen.
+When I moved to Jacksonville Beach, I still sought out restaurant jobs, that eventually took me to Ponte Vedra Club where I thrived learning how to cook and develop ethnic dishes.
+I keep a book on each plate I make and practiced making the recipe until I have it mastered.

 How did you receive your training to become a chef?